 International Connections: Arctic Environmental Protection and Innovative Solutions to Oil Pollution, Prevention, and Response

 In June of 2016, we were honored to welcome a group of environmentalists from Russia who focused their time on safety precautions for preventing oil spills.
-Read about her visits to Seattle here
+Read about their visit to Seattle here

-International Connection: Maritime and Territorial Disputes in the Asia-Pacific Region
+International Connections: Maritime and Territorial Disputes in the Asia-Pacific Region

 In May of 2016, we were honored to welcome a group of representatives for claimant countries to the South China Sea.
 Read about their visit to Seattle here